henrywang08/1906_ConfigMgrAdvLab_Module1-3/instructions.md

 Click Next > to advance to the next exercise.
 ====
-#Module 1, Lab 1, Exercise 2 - Create Certificates for Cloud Distribution Point and Cloud Management Gateway
+#Module 1, Lab 1, Exercise 2 - Create Certificates for Cloud Management Gateway

 ##Scenario
 In this exercise you will:
-- Create a Certificate for the CDP from a Local Certificate Authority
 - Create a Certificate for the CMG from a Local Certificate Authority

 > [!ALERT] Since we are working with certificates is **paramount** that the local VMs' time is correct.
 Confirm the local time is correct and change the time zone as needed.